 - a workbook to help us be systematic in looking at tango’s reality in our lives

-You will receive updates about the progress with publishers.
+I’ll send updates about the progress with publishers.
 When the printed book is ready, you will be the first to receive a copy.